cefengxu/hadk_readme/docs/index.md

 # HADK Development Documentation

 Welcome to the HADK framework development documentation.

+*We came here to code a Hybrid Agent and chew bubblegum... and I'm all out of bubblegum !*

 ## What It Is